Mexico's Mayan Trail

 Day 2 - Mexico City

-Day 3 - Teotihuacan - Guadalupe
+Day 3 - Teotihuacan - Guadalupe - Mexico City

 Today we’ll uncover Teotihuacan, one of the most important Aztec sites in Mexico and also one of the most impressive.
 The ruins of Teotihuacan are vast and spread over a large distance.
 You’ll have time to wander, walk the ‘Avenue of the Dead’ (the walkway running between the pyramids) and view the magnificent 70-metre-high Sun Pyramid.
 After our explorations we return to our hotel in Mexico City, visiting the Basilica de Nuestra Senora de Guadalupe en route to view the image of the miraculous Virgin Maria.
+Late afternoon we’ll take a walking tour to see more traditional festivities, including the ‘ofrendas’ (offerings) and altars at the Plaza de Santo Domingo, the cathedral, and the Zócalo (main square).
+The Zócalo promises to be extra special, since the offerings here have also been part of a competition.

-Day 4 - Puebla
+Day 4 - San Andrés Cholula - Puebla - Atlixco

-Day 5 - Puebla - Oaxaca
+Day 5 - Oaxaca

-Day 6 - Monte Alban - Oaxaca
+Day 6 - Monte Alban

 We begin the day at Monte Alban, the most important archaeological site in Oaxaca and arguably one of the most outstanding with a fabulous mountaintop location.
 We view the ruins of buildings dating between AD 250-800; however, the origins can be traced as far back as 500 BC when Monte Alban was first settled.
 Over 180 tombs have been discovered here so far.
-Following our arrival back into Oaxaca we’ll take a brief walking tour of the central district.
-Steeped in history, Oaxaca was pronounced a city by King Carlos V of Spain in 1532.
-Bursting with colonial charm, it’s easy to fall in love with this intensely attractive city.
-Handsome, tranquil streets pulsate with regional flavour and lead to a puzzle of plazas and squares - perfect for getting lost in.
+Following our arrival back into Oaxaca the afternoon is at leisure to explore as you wish.

 Day 7 - Tehuantepec

-Our day starts at Santa Maria del Tule to view the famous Tule Tree, located in the atrium of the Santa Maria de la Asuncion temple and thought to be over 2,000 years old, with a circumference of over 50m.
+Our day starts at Santa Maria del Tule to view the famous Tule Tree, located in the atrium of the Santa Maria de la Asuncion temple and thought to be over 2,000 years old, with a circumference of over 50 metres.
 We continue to Mitla, where the Zapotecas believed the dead came to find their last resting place.
 Many of the buildings here are festooned with beautiful fretwork.
 We travel on to Teotitlan del Valle, a village famous for its locally made rugs and blankets.
 Later we drive to Tehuantepec for an overnight stay.

 Day 8 - San Cristobal